-The new rules also require telemarketers to allow you to opt out of receiving additional telemarketing robocalls immediately during a prerecorded telemarketing call through an automated menu.
+FCC rules require telemarketers to allow you to opt out of receiving additional telemarketing robocalls immediately during a prerecorded telemarketing call through an automated menu.
 The opt-out mechanism must be announced at the outset of the message and must be available throughout the duration of the call.
-This new requirement means that you will not have to hang up and make a separate call in order to stop further telemarketing robocalls.

-The FCC, along with the Federal Trade Commission (FTC), established a national Do-Not-Call list in accordance with the TCPA.
-Placing your home or personal wireless number on the Do-Not-Call list prohibits telemarketers from calling even when they do not use autodialers or prerecorded messages, unless you have given them your prior express written permission to call, or they are exempt from the rule.
+Placing your home or personal wireless number on the national Do-Not-Call list prohibits telemarketers from calling - even when they do not use autodialers or prerecorded messages - unless you have given them your prior express written permission to call, or they are exempt from the rule.
 To register a number, go to www.donotcall.gov .

 Federal Communications Commission

 The FCC does not resolve individual complaints about robocalls.
 However, the collective data we receive help us keep a pulse on what consumers are experiencing, may lead to investigations and serves as a deterrent to the companies we regulate.

 To request this article in an accessible format - braille, large print, Word or text document or audio - write or call us at the address or phone number above, or send an email to email@example.com